 While, post-pandemic, as people travel for longer stays, the whole platform has been structured around these.

 Baidu Business Strategy

 Business Model Essence: Online Marketing Free Services Advertising-Supported Revenue Model

 marketing services (advertising).
 In fact, in 2017, made about $11.24 in online marketing services and a remaining almost $1.8 billion through other sources.
 According to Statista, makes money primarily via online

 revenues comprise membership services of iQIYI (an innovative market-leading online entertainment service provider in China) and financial services. has an overall search market share of 73.8% of the Chinese market.
 Other sources of

 However, this is a superficial view.
-While has followed in China a similar path of Google, and it did take advantage of the fact that Google wasn’t available there, to build its dominant position.might seem the mirror image of
+While Google, it did take advantage of the fact that Google wasn’t available there, to build its dominant position.has followed in China a similar path to